Gölbaşı Ground Station

 The facility features, in full backup, a satellite control center, an observation and control center, a communications observation center and a data encryption center.
-Further, a satellite simulator provides training for the operators, which is also used for approval purposes of procedures to be applied on the spacecraft.
+A satellite simulator provides training for the operators, snd is also used for approval of procedures to be applied on the spacecraft.

-Since the ground station in Gölbaşı is capable of servicing three satellites at a time only, it is projected to expand its capacity with regard of the launch of Türksat 4A satellite in 2014.
+Since the ground station in Gölbaşı is capable of servicing no more than three satellites at a time, it is projected to expand its capacity with regard of the launch of Türksat 4A satellite in 2014.
 The construction of a backup ground station in Konya is planned.

 Earthquake risk

 On December 20, 2007, an earthquake of 5.7 magnitude occurred in Balâ, Ankara, about 15 km far from Gölbaşı Ground Station.
 Although the ground station was not affected by the earthquake, the incident showed the possible risk of telecommunication blackout and loss of satellites in orbit in case of an earthquake.
 Due to proximity of the backup facility to the ground station, the earthquake risk is much high.
 It is required that the backup facility's location should be at least 200 km away.

 A report states that when the link between the spacecraft and the earth station is interrupted for a period of 48 hours, the re-establishment of the link is unlikely.